rusty-bits/octool/README.md

  - `build-repo` folder - contains the `config.json` file from the Dortania builds repo with url, version, hash, date created, etc. info for the parent resources. octool will download this from Dortania if it doesn't exist
  - `other.json` - contains a list of additional parent resources not included in the Dortania `build--repo`, octool will create this if it doesn't exist

-`INPUT` folder - place `config.plist` here along with other files to be included in the `OUTPUT EFI`, such as custom SSDT files, custom Drivers, custom OpenCanopy themes, etc.
+`INPUT` folder - place your `config.plist` here along with other files to be included in the `OUTPUT/EFI`, such as custom SSDT files, custom Drivers, custom OpenCanopy themes, etc.
  - `octool` will not overwrite the input config.plist on save, instead it will save a version called `modified_config.plist` in this folder so the original `config.plist` can still be used if needed
  - `octool` will also automatically save a config.plist titled `last_built_config.plist` when the build command is run for easy reference to a copy of the config.plist that is in the OUTPUT/EFI folder